 In other words, this CPU is 23 times slower than a standard Pentium Dual Core.

 The Cortex-A5 CPU, present in Raspberry 3, is 10 times faster than Raspberry Pi 2 CPU.
 Using it to host a simple site with a simple MySQL database works perfectly.
 You can consider using a Raspberry dedicated server for simple operations.
-As you populate a MySQL database with many results, or install some WordPress plugins, the performance may be suffer a bit.
+As you populate a MySQL database with many results or install some WordPress plugins, the performance may be suffering a bit.

 Very low power consumption

 Can be used as a small and simple web and database server